 Augusta is a very small city located in the state of Kentucky.
-With a population of 1,098 people and just one neighborhood, Augusta is the 249th largest community in Kentucky.
-Much of the housing stock in Augusta was built prior to World War II, making it one of the older and more historic cities in the country.
+With a population of 1,090 people and just one neighborhood, Augusta is the 249th largest community in Kentucky.
+Augusta has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.

 Because occupations involving physical labor dominate the local economy, Augusta is generally considered to be a blue-collar town.
 42.90% of the Augusta workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Augusta is a city of transportation and shipping workers, professionals, and service providers.
 There are especially a lot of people living in Augusta who work in art, media, and design (13.10%), management occupations (10.34%), and food service (8.14%).